lammps/lammps/doc/src/labelmap.rst

 cases, such as when reading and writing data files, it is required that a type label be defined for every numeric type (within a given type-kind).

+The *clear* option resets the labelmap and thus discards all previous settings.

 ----------